 It’s true that much of this is armchair quarterbacking.
 But the fact is, the same Louisiana media that preferred Miles’ laissez-faire loopiness to Saban’s driven dictatorship now want The Hat to become The Sensible Shoes.
 And as perception hardens into reality, the issue becomes: Les Miles is a grown man.
 If he hasn’t yet learned how to lead, what makes anyone believe he ever will?

-Topics: Les Miles
+Tags: Les Miles